 The study reveals that ACE school teachers prioritize management-related work values, focusing on effective leadership and organization within the educational environment.
 They value strong authority over others, which fosters a positive climate that enhances student engagement and motivation.
 Time management is also a critical skill for teachers, as it contributes to improved academic performance and a supportive school climate.
 Teachers also prioritize tasks and responsibilities to meet deadlines, which is essential for effective teaching.
 The utilization of teaching resources is another key area of commitment, with a mean score of 4.63.
 This practice enhances classroom interactions and promotes deeper understanding among students.
 However, indicators such as handling transitions and demonstrating judicious use of supplementary materials received lower ratings, suggesting that teachers may face challenges or perceive limitations in their implementation.
 Research shows that effective management of student behavior and transitions is essential for maintaining an optimal learning environment.
 The average weighted mean of 4.60 across all indicators highlights the collective recognition of the critical role management values play in professional practices.
 By fostering an environment that prioritizes effective management and addressing areas with lower emphasis, ACE schools can further enhance their teachers' capabilities, leading to improved educational experiences for students.

-Table 6 presents the summary of the level of importance of the respondents’ work values.

-Table 6
+Table 6.
 Summary of the Respondents' Perceived Level of Importance of their Work Values